jtwirly/solarpanelfaultdetection/README.md

 4. Click "Deploy"

-Your app will be available at: https://[your-username]-solarpanelfaultdetection-streamlit-app.streamlit.app
+Your app will be available at: https://[your-username]-solarpanelfaultdetection-streamlit-app.streamlit.app or whatever you choose to set the URL as.

 Note: The repository already includes:
 - `converted_model.tflite` (TensorFlow Lite model)